 ![]() |

-Ralph and Myrtle built a beautiful home in Clayton, planting an English walnut tree and an apple tree in their yard.
-They had two sons: Larry Keith, born on April 2, 1958, and Ronnie Lee, born on December 14, 1971.
+Together, Ralph and Myrtle built a beautiful home in Clayton, creating a personal oasis by planting an English walnut tree and an apple tree in their yard.
+They were blessed with two sons: Larry Keith, born on April 2, 1958, and Ronnie Lee, born on December 14, 1971.

-Ralph passed away at home on June 5, 1994, at the age of 60.
-He is buried in Pinecrest Memorial Gardens, Clayton, Johnston, NC
+Ralph passed away at home on June 5, 1994, at the age of 60, and is buried in the Mausoleum at Pinecrest Memorial Gardens in Clayton, Johnston County, North Carolina.

-In April 1995, Myrtle began dating Amos Alton Estes, and they married on October 20, 1995.
-Amos, whose wife had died in 1993, received Myrtle’s phone number from a church friend and felt compelled to call her.
+Following Ralph's passing, Myrtle found love again.
+In April 1995, she began dating Amos Alton Estes, and they were married on October 20, 1995.
+Amos, whose first wife, Cassie Lee Estes, had died in 1993 after 47 years of marriage, received Myrtle's phone number from a church friend and felt a strong pull to call her.

-On October 20, 1995, they were married by a Justice of the Peace at Wilson Courthouse.
-They bought a Cadillac, retired, and began traveling in June 1996.
-Myrtle had a talent for style and enjoyed helping women enhance their looks with new hairstyles and makeup.
+Myrtle and Amos were married by a Justice of the Peace at the Wilson Courthouse.
+Together, they embraced their golden years with a new Cadillac and a shared passion for travel, embarking on their adventures in June 1996.
+During this time, Myrtle's innate talent for style shone through; she enjoyed helping other women enhance their appearance with new hairstyles and makeup.

-Amos passed away on June 29, 2005, in Middlesex, North Carolina.
-He is buried in Montlawn Memorial Park.
+Amos passed away on June 29, 2005, in Middlesex, North Carolina, at the age of 79.
+He is buried beside his first wife, Cassie, at Montlawn Memorial Park in Raleigh, North Carolina.